What is the Illinois Gateways to Opportunity Scholarship Program?

 - If you do not submit grades for two consecutive terms, you will not be allowed to register for the next term.

 - You must make a commitment to early care and education or school-age care.
+The commitment period begins at the completion of the contract period.
+All scholarship contracts end on June 30.

 What happens if I leave my place of employment during a contract or a work commitment period?